vegaprotocol/specs/protocol/0013-ACCT-accounts.md

 Note that it *is* possible to have markets in the governance asset, in which case all of the accounts detailed above will still apply.
 Staking accounts only relate to the balance of the governance asset that has been staked.

+## Global rewards account

+A special account type used for distribution of rewards based on validator ranking metric.
+Funds are moved into the global rewards account using (external) deposits or (internal) transfers.
+Please refer to the [subsection of the rewards spec](./0056-REWA-rewards_overview.md#validator-ranking-metric) for details around distribution of funds from that account.

+## Rewards account

+Additional accounts associated with [distribution](./0056-REWA-rewards_overview.md) and [vesting](./0085-RVST-rewards_vesting.md) of other rewards exist, please refer to the relevant spec files for more details.

 ## Acceptance Criteria

 ### All ordinary accounts

-- Double entry accounting is maintained at all points i.e. every transfer event has a source account and destination account and the balance of the source account before the transfer equals to the balance of source account minus the transfer amount after the transfer and balance of the destination account before the transfer plus the transfer amount equals to the balance of the destination account after the transfer. (<a name="0013-ACCT-001" href="#0013-ACCT-001">0013-ACCT-001</a>)
+- Double entry accounting is maintained at all points i.e. every transfer event has a source account and destination account and the balance of the source account before the transfer equals to the balance of source account minus the transfer amount after the transfer and balance of the destination account before the transfer plus the transfer amount equals to the balance of the destination account after the transfer. (<a name="0013-ACCT-001" href="#0013-ACCT-001">0013-ACCT-001</a>).
-- Only transfer requests move money between accounts. (<a name="0013-ACCT-002" href="#0013-ACCT-002">0013-ACCT-002</a>)
+- Only transfer requests move money between accounts. (<a name="0013-ACCT-002" href="#0013-ACCT-002">0013-ACCT-002</a>).

 ### Party asset accounts